Q&A: New travel ban shakes up airlines, passengers

 WILL AIRLINES ASK FOR GOVERNMENT HELP?

 Airline officials say they haven’t asked for assistance — yet.

-Several top airline CEOs who met with Trump and Vice President Mike Pence at the White House last week emphasized that they were not seeking a bailout like the one the industry got after the 2001 terror attacks.
-After a decade of heady profits, U.S. airlines have never been stronger financially.
+After a decade of heady profits, U.S. airlines are much stronger financially than they were after the 2001 terror attacks, when they got government help.

-However, the longer the virus disrupts travel, the more likely a bailout becomes.
-Some airlines are lining up more credit from banks to preserve liquidity.
+The longer the virus disrupts travel, however, the more likely a bailout becomes.
+Airlines are lining up more credit from banks to preserve liquidity.
 They are slashing capital spending.
 They could cancel or defer aircraft orders, although none have announced such moves.

 The trigger on a request for aid could be the kind of massive airline layoffs that followed 9/11.
 Most airlines have already frozen hiring and asked workers to take unpaid leave.